Updated from May 2020

 For my eyes have seen the King, the Lord of hosts.’”
 (Isaiah 6:1-5)

-Those words bring tears to my eyes.
-They bring me back to that moment when I was taken up into ‘heaven’ and God revealed His holiness and glory to me.
-There is simply no vocabulary for what I saw during my NDE.
-I try to use the words that I know in this realm, but they utterly fail to describe it.
-And I was only in the supernatural realm.
-Isaiah actually saw the Lord Himself on his throne!
-It’s no wonder that from that point on he referred to God as “The Holy One of Israel”!
+Those words always bring tears to my eyes.
+They bring me back to that moment when I was taken into a heavenly realm and God revealed His Holiness and Glory to me.
+There is simply no vocabulary to adequately describe that experience.
+And I was only in the spiritual realm.
+Isaiah actually saw the Lord Himself seated on His throne in heaven above!
+It’s no wonder that from that point on he referred to God as “The Holy One of Israel!”

 This Holy God has promised to be with us in times of trouble.
 (Psa 46:1, Deut 31:6, Matt 28:20).
 And through His Son we can draw close and enter into His throne room every time we bow our heads to pray!